mgagvani/apriltag-localization-frc/README.md

   - Moving right increases X
   - Since the tag is at the origin, Y is negative when you're looking at it and moving farther from the tag makes Y more negative
   - Moving up increases Z
+* Yaw from Euler angles is the angle we will send over NetworkTables

 ## Goals:
 - [x] Use Spectacular AI SDK to get pose of camera relative to AprilTag(s)